harvardinformatics/informatics-website/docs/events-workshops/index.md

 *December 3, 2025 12 PM - 1 PM*

-The short training will consist of a broad overview of what genome annotation is, an explanation of the various approaches and how they differ, and discussion of what metrics one should consider using to evaluate genome annotation quality.
+This short training will consist of a broad overview of what genome annotation is, an explanation of the various approaches and how they differ, and discussion of what metrics one should consider using to evaluate genome annotation quality.
 Students will learn how to pick the right tool for annotation and how to evaluate the product of that tool.

 [Zoom Registration](https://harvard.zoom.us/meeting/register/QV7jrUsNQ0m6-17lwiY85w){ .md-button}